openjdk/guide/src/guide/jbs-jdk-bug-system.md

 <tr style="text-align:left;"><th>Issue Type</th><th>Covers</th></tr>
 <tr>
     <td class="dictionary">[Bug]{.jbs-field}</td>
     <td class="dictionary">A "bug" should relate to functional correctness - a deviation from behavior that can be tied back to a specification.
 Anything else, including performance concerns, is generally not a bug, but an enhancement.
-Though it is not clear cut as a significant performance regression may be classified as a "bug", for example.</td>
+Though it is not clear-cut as a significant performance regression may be classified as a "bug", for example.</td>
 </tr>
 <tr>
     <td class="dictionary">[Enhancement]{.jbs-field}</td>